 - Academic merit

-- Interest, and / or experience in, defence and national security
+- Your interest, and / or experience in, defence and national security

-- Interest, and / or experience in, data analytics, modelling or related field
+- Your interest, and / or experience in, data analytics, modelling or related field

-The next round of applications will close on the 12th of May 2017 for those seeking to commence in Semester 2, 2017.
-The D2D CRC, along with relevant academics, will review each application and contact successful applicants by the end of May.
+The next round of applications will close on the 30th of November 2017.
+The D2D CRC, along with relevant academics, will review each application and contact successful applicants by mid-December.